appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 ##Callback of change events
-You can define the following events callback to listen for the search state changes, the callback function accepts the updated value as the first param and the previous value as the second param.
+You can define the following events callback to listen for the search state changes.
+The callback function accepts the updated value as the first param and the previous value as the second param.
 These callback functions may be used in the following scenarios:
-1. Perform side-effects for e.g make a network request.
+1. Perform side-effects e.g. make a network request,
-2. Update the UI, however it is recommended to use the [`subscribeToStateChanges`](#subsrcibe-to-the-properties-changes) to update the UI which uses `Searchbase` properties.
+2. Update the UI.
+However it is recommended to use the [`subscribeToStateChanges`](#subsrcibe-to-the-properties-changes) to update the UI which uses `Searchbase` properties.

 - **onValueChange** `(next: string, prev: string) => void`